Storytelling

 story diagram

-Unfortunately, many brands are allergic to tension.
+Unfortunately, many brands believe they’re allergic to a tension story.
 They want to tell a story in which things are always good.
 But that’s not only inaccurate—it makes for a terrible story.

 Tension thought leadership, case studies, and more